Abhishekmadoliya/react_assignment_internshala/README.md

 ## Deployment

-This site can be deployed to various platforms:
+The site is deployed on:

 - **Vercel**: Recommended for simplicity
-- **Netlify**: Great for easy deployment and preview environments